XRealityAcademy/litstage_desktop_02/README.md

 > **IMPORTANT:** Play the game in a room with enough space.
 Make sure your play area is clear to avoid any accidents or damage.

 1. Go to **File** → **Build Profiles** → **Android**.
 2. In the **Open Scene List**, for your first build, keep the default scenes.
-This lets you review the Meta example components.
+This lets you review the OpenXR example components.
 Later, you can select only your own scenes.
 3. In **Platform Settings**, set **Run Device** to **Oculus Quest 3** (or the name of your connected Quest device).
 4. Click **Build and Run**.
     - The first time, you’ll be prompted to save the build.
 Save it as `litstage_classroom`.
 5. Wait for Unity to build and deploy the app to your headset.
 Once finished, put on your Quest and play!
 6. Each time you select an example in the dashboard, wait for some seconds, don't click to fast
-7. After exploring the Meta example scenes, try running only your scene:
+7. After exploring the OpenXR example scenes, try running only your scene:
     - Deselect all example scenes and select only your own scene(s) in the scene list before building.

 **Notes:**
-- If the first time you don't see any scene loaded in your Hierarchy, please open the Samples-> Meta XR Interaction SDK Essentials->77.0.0->UnityXR Integration->Scenes->
+- If the first time you don't see any scene loaded in your Hierarchy, please open the Assets-> Production -> Scenes -> SCN_Tutorial
-- The first scene includes Meta example content.
-Sometimes, the grip buttons may not work as expected—use your hands for interaction instead.
+- The first scene includes OpenXR example content.
 - For future builds, use the shortcut:
     - **Windows:** `Ctrl + B`
     - **Mac:** `Command + B`